HOW TO MAKE POUR OVER COFFEE (CHEMEX)

 WET FILTER & ADD THE GRINDS

 Wet the filter with warm water (this rinses and pre-heats the brewer), allow the water to drain, then pour the water out while leaving the filter sealed.
-Add the grinds.
+Set the Chemex on the scale, put the grinds in and zero out the scale.

 LET IT BLOOM